MicrosoftDocs/azure-docs/articles/sap/workloads/disaster-recovery-sap-hana.md

 > - Requirements in this article are only valid for a Pacemaker-enabled landscape.
 Without Pacemaker, SAP HANA version requirements apply to the chosen replication mode.
 > - Pacemaker and the HANA cluster resource agent manage only two sites.
 The additional HSR site isn't controlled by the Pacemaker cluster.

-- SUSE supports maximum of one addtional system replication site to an SAP HANA database outside the Pacemaker cluster.
+- SUSE supports maximum of one additional system replication site to an SAP HANA database outside the Pacemaker cluster.
 - **Both scale-up and scale-out**: SAP HANA SPS 04 or newer is required to use multitarget HSR with a Pacemaker cluster.
 - **Both scale-up and scale-out**: Maximum of one SAP HANA system replication connected from outside the Linux cluster.
 - **HANA scale-out only**: SLES 15 SP1 or higher.